Lajesh/clean-architecture-kotlin/README.md

 ### Design Consideration

 I have decided to use nested navigation graph approach.
-So here i have a main navigation graph which is located in the app module and then i have individual navigation graph for each feature modules.
+So here i have a main navigation graph, which is located in the app module and then i have individual navigation graph for each feature modules.
 The main navigation graph includes all other child navigation graphs.

 <img src="/screenshots/main_nav_graph.png" alt="Navigation Graph"/>